MichelleGri/la-boulangerie/README.md

 * A user wanting to place an order online for delivery or collection.

-There is an 'Order Online' button on every page (except for the menu page) which directs the user to the menu page.
-There are further options on the menu page to either order from a delivery service, or for collection from the bakery.
+There is an 'Order Online' button on every page (except for Menu page) which directs user to the Menu page.
+There are further options on the Menu page to either order from a delivery service, or for collection from the bakery.

 * A user looking to find out more about the bakery’s ambience and environment.